Hello, my name is Julie Taggart and I am an experienced palliative care nurse by background.

 I have continued to update my practice by studying trigger point massage with the Middlesex School of Complementary Medicine and No Hands Massage with Darien Pritchard which have enhanced my practice.

-Most recently I have gained my Oncology Massage Diploma from The Middlesex School of Complementary Medicine and my Aromatherapy and Cancer qualification from The Penny Price School of Aromatherapy.
+In the past few years I have gained my Oncology Massage Diploma from The Middlesex School of Complementary Medicine and my Aromatherapy and Cancer qualification from The Penny Price School of Aromatherapy.
 I hope to ease the symptom and stress burden of those in my local area suffering from cancer or those who are survivors of cancer and need the reassurance of a safe massage experience.

-Finally, in May 2020 I gained a certificate in western medical acupuncture with The British Medical Acupuncture Society (BMAS).
+In May 2020 I gained a certificate in western medical acupuncture with The British Medical Acupuncture Society (BMAS).

 My therapy practice is nestled just outside of Beetley in Norfolk and I am so lucky to have Dereham, Fakenham and Norwich on my doorstep.
 I have plenty of space to park and turn on my driveway so there is no need to worry about double yellow lines or busy roads to park on!!